jreisinger/docs/data/notes/Φιλοσοφία/mere.md

+Notes or excerpts from the Lewis' book Mere Christianity.

-**NOTE**: The chapters of this book build on the previous chapters so they should be read and understood in sequence.
+The chapters of this book build on the previous chapters so they should be read and understood in sequence.

 # Book I. Right and wrong as a clue to the meaning of the Universe